Lengo language: Auxiliary boro

 In Lengo, tense auxiliaries appear before the subject reference pronoun and verb.
 There are two tense auxiliaries: bo 'FUT' and boro 'impossible FUT'.
 While boro is perhaps not a straightforward example of negation, it nevertheless does carry a meaning of 'negation for a reason'.
 If tabu is specifically prohibitive and kou is specifically non-volitive, then boro can be presented as a negator denoting impossibility.
 Furthermore, it is sometimes glossed as NEG, as in (30):

 Example (31) shows boro glossed as 'impossible'.
 However, it still has the effect of negating the verb.

 Double negative construction

-The modal teigha 'NEG can be combined with the mo ... mo 'NEG ...
+The modal taigha 'NEG can be combined with the mua ... mua 'NEG ...
 NEG' structure to create a double negative, which carries the meaning of a strong affirmative, as in (32).
 However, this construction (meaning 'must') is rarely used.
 Instead, the Pijin form masi 'must', a borrowing from English, is much more common.

 Example (33) shows the same sentence as (32), but without either of the negation structures.
 This example is a simple imperative.